Coloquinte/torchSR/README.md

 All contributions are welcome!
 Usability improvements, training improvements, new models, new transforms, ...
 Don't hesitate to contribute your own pretrained models too.

+Thanks to the people behind [torchvision](https://github.com/pytorch/vision) and [EDSR](https://github.com/zhouhuanxiang/EDSR-PyTorch), who inspired this repository.
+Some of the models come from [EDSR](https://github.com/zhouhuanxiang/EDSR-PyTorch).